We changed the way network administration training is delivered across Cisco’s organization.

 Alongside their hardware offerings, Cisco Systems is a leading provider of professional networking certifications.
 For years, a library-sized catalog of books and classroom-style courses made up the main paths of study.

-Looking to the success of Code School’s technical training approach, Cisco’s learning team sought to expand the reach of their instructor-led content.
-Relegating years of failed attempts to the history books, they turned to Envy Labs to help define and implement the effort.
+Looking to the success of Code School’s technical training approach, Cisco’s learning team sought to expand the reach of their instructor-led content — ultimately turning to Envy Labs for definition and implementation of the solution.

 - UX Design

 Cisco had no shortage of content, but lacked the three components of an effective training platform: Content delivery, tracking user progress, and real-time assessments.

 Interactive Networking Challenges

 Multiple choice and matching questions have their place, but the networking giant saw a need to interact with actual devices — both real and virtualized.

 Web software comes and goes, but Cisco wanted an eye on the horizon.
 Delivery would be the beginning of a cycle involving new departments, courses, and students.

 Meeting of the Minds

 Course instructors, content authors, contractors, users — finding the right place to start meant assembling the current creators and consumers for an in-depth dive into needs and objectives.

 Mindful of organizational size and hierarchy, planning and research paired up with interactive prototypes to communicate and test direction.